 Want to explore how rheology can help with your stability investigations?
-Let us know how we can help

 Creaming, sedimentation, flocculation and coalescence: four clear signs that spell failure for a formulation.
-Stability is one of the fundamental properties of an emulsion, if the product doesn’t remain emulsified then no claims of its youth-enhancing or taste bud-tantalizing properties (emulsions are used in so many ways) will matter.
+Stability is one of the fundamental properties of an emulsion, if the product doesn’t remain emulsified then no claims of its youth-enhancing or taste-bud-tantalizing properties (emulsions are used in so many ways!) will matter.

 - g is the gravitational acceleration (m/s2)

-- η is the dynamic viscosity (Pa.s).
+- η is the continuous medium viscosity (Pa.s)

 If you would like any advice or assistance measuring zero-shear viscosity, or have any other suspension or emulsion questions, please contact us and we will be happy to help.